Icinga/icingaweb2-module-director/doc/30-Configuration-Baskets.md

 For each item in that list, the keywords *unchanged* or *new* will appear to the right.
 Clicking on *new* will show the differences between the version in the snapshot and the current configuration.

+### Version Compatibility

+Snapshots created on a Director version that supports new [Custom Variables](12-Handling-custom-variables.md) (>= 1.12.0) include a `CustomVariable` element type.
+Restoring such a snapshot on an older Director version (< 1.12.0) that predates this feature will silently drop the `CustomVariable` data, since older versions do not know how to interpret it.
+This is relevant when using baskets to share or sync configuration between Director instances that are not on the same version, for example between a master and a satellite/config master.
+To avoid losing custom variable data, keep Director versions aligned across instances that exchange baskets, or upgrade the receiving instance before restoring a snapshot from a newer one.